Why Resume Optimization Matters

-The skills comparison does exactly what it sounds like: it compares the skills listed in the job description to those listed on your resume.
+The hard and soft skills comparisons do exactly what it sounds like: they compare the skills included in the job description to those mentioned on your resume.
 The keyword comparison compares the one-word terms found in the job description to the ones used on your resume.
 Most ATS consider frequency a factor—the more often a skill or keyword appears, the more important it is deemed—and that is reflected in the match rate.

 Jobscan weighs hard skills much more heavily than soft skills and other keywords.
-You’ll get the best results from spending the majority of your effort on working hard skills into your resume.
+You’ll get the best results by spending the majority of your effort on working hard skills into your resume.

 Jobscan allows you to remove skills from your report by clicking the gray “X” next to a skill.
 This is handy when a skill is misinterpreted by Jobscan or isn’t relevant to your industry.
 After excluding skills, you can “refresh” your scan by clicking the button on the left sidebar without using up one of your free scans.
 This feature helps you customize your resume optimization experience.

 The “Highlighted Skills” section allows you to choose a keyword and see every use of that keyword highlighted throughout your resume and the job description.
 Keyword context helps you quickly and efficiently edit your resume and quickly view how keywords are used.

 Click any skill or keyword to see the context in which it’s used in both your resume and the job description, or click the “Highlighted Skills” tab.

 If a job description lists a skill in the plural or other variant form, such as “monthly audits,” and your resume lists it in the singular form (“monthly audit”), the two skills will not be seen as a match.
 That’s because most ATS do not consider singular and plural forms as the same word.